Winter Pipe Problems

 Always refer to your manufactures instructions if you have them.

-Step 2: If all 3 statements above are true, you should now try to reset your boiler, providing your boiler has a reset button and you understand how to reset the boiler.
+Step 2: If all three statements above are true, you can try to reset your boiler, providing it has a reset button.

-This can be done by holding in the ‘reset’ button (this can be found on the boiler control panel).
-Once you have released the button you should wait 2 to 3 minutes to see if the boiler re fires.
+This can be done by holding in the ‘reset’ button (found on the boiler control panel).
+Once you’ve released the button you should wait two to three minutes to see if the boiler refires.

-Step 3: If the boiler does not refire and it is emitting a gurgling sound, then it is almost certain that your condense pipe work is frozen.
-If you cannot hear a gurgling noise you should still proceed to check your condense pipe.
+Step 3: If the boiler doesn’t refire, and is emitting a gurgling sound, it’s very likely your condense pipe work is frozen.
+If you can’t hear a gurgling noise you should still check your condense pipe.

 Step 4: The condensate pipe will be a plastic pipe (black, white or grey), coming from the bottom of your boiler.
 This pipe work may be installed under your floor boards.
 The main problem is the location of this pipe when it terminates externally into a drain, soil stack or gulley.